godave81/lac-integration-testing/README.md

 # Define entries for Rally-Jira instances as SOURCE/TARGET mappings.
 $ nano webdriverioFramework/config/credentials/dataSources.json

-# Test Case Configruations.
+# Test Configurations.
 $ touch .env

 * Open .env file and enter in the source and target values, API KEYS, etc as new lines in the form NAME=VALUE.
 Example:
 SOURCE=rallyTest //Entries for SOURCE/TARGET mappings are defined in "\config\credentials\dataSources.json"
 TARGET=testJira // Entries for SOURCE/TARGET mappings are defined in "\config\credentials\dataSources.json"
 CSV=RALLY-CSV  // either "JIRA-CSV" or "RALLY-CSV"
 BULKCOUNT=100 //Enter Number 100 to 500
 RALLY_TIMEOUT=  //rally wdio waitUntil timeout interval in (ms)